connxio/docs/docs/integrations/adapters/inbound/rest.md

 <br />
 The following properties are used to configure the adapter:

+- **Triggering interval**: Dictates when files are picked from the rest endpoint.
+You can choose between two types; Polling interval and Cron.
+Find out what's best suited for you [here](/integrations/triggering-interval).
 - **Method**: The HTTP verb to use when contacting the restful endpoint.
 - **Endpoint Url**: The URL of the endpoint.
 - **Security Configuration**: The [security configuration](/connxio-portal/security-configurations) to use for authenticating the request.